Hard Palate Cancer

 Mucosal melanoma

-Mucosal melanoma comprises a rare but aggressive form of hard palate cancers.
-They are one of the soft palate cancers, are smooth black, brown, or brownish-gray lesions.
+Mucosal melanoma comprises a rare but aggressive form of hard palate cancer.
+It is one of the soft palate cancers, which we see as smooth black, brown, or brownish-gray lesions.
 The causes of mucosal melanoma of the hard palate are unclear.

 Kaposi sarcoma